benleung/leetcode/patterns/tree-basics/tree-basics.md

   - use visited hashmap
   - use min hash map
   - algorithm: chose the min edge (always to )
+- minimum cost to connect all nodes

 # path
 binary-tree-maximum-path-sum
 - technique of side effect (walk through paths of parent xxx)
 - technique of return value (sum that has root as the end)

+# BST common assumption
+all number unique?